Melnyk-Y/home-work/lesson9/my-new-cypress-project/cypress/e2e/3-our-own-cases/Readme.md

       # Install Cypress
       npm install cypress

-TEST EXECUTION
+## TEST EXECUTION

-1.The following steps should get you set up for running Selenium tests locally on your machine:
+The following steps should get you set up for running Selenium tests locally on your machine:

-2.Clone repository to your local machine
+1. Clone repository to your local machine

-3.Open up a terminal and navigate to the root directory of the repository.
+2. Open up a terminal and navigate to the root directory of the repository.

-4.Open the Cypress Test Runner with the command:
+3. Open the Cypress Test Runner with the command:

-      # Open Cypress Test Runner
+      #Open Cypress Test Runner
       npx cypress open

-TEST REPORTING
+## TEST REPORTING

 JUnit is widely used for CI/CD pipelines.
 To integrate JUnit, first install the Mocha JUnit reporter:

-    # Install Mocha JUnit reporter
+    #Install Mocha JUnit reporter
     npm install mocha-junit-reporter --save-dev

 Modify the Cypress configuration to use the JUnit reporter:

     # cypress.json
     {
-      "reporter": "mocha-junit-reporter"   //Add it to cypress.config.js
+      "reporter": "mocha-junit-reporter"   // Add it to cypress.config.js file }
-    }

 Run your tests again and look for the JUnit report file.

-     npx cypress run // Command to run tests npx cypress run --spec "cypress/e2e/3-our-own-cases/finaltestcases.cy.js" //Command to run tests for specific file
+     npx cypress run // Command to run tests npx cypress run --spec "cypress/e2e/3-our-own-cases/finaltestcases.cy.js"
+     Command to run tests for specific file

 Open "test-results.xml" file for results